Investigating Chartiers Creek, PA for Potential Methane Sources

 A list of all of the data series that are displayed by the blue markers in the map above will appear.

-The Exports tab provides information on the status of the download.
+- The Exports tab provides information on the status of the download.
 Most downloads complete quickly BUT YOU MIGHT HAVE TO WAIT A BIT.
-When a download is complete, a pop up will appear as shown below.
+When a download is complete, a pop up may appear as shown below.
+If it does not, the zips can be opened from your downloads folder.

 Questions (Write the answers on a separate sheet of paper or on this page.):